Assa (river)

+Etymology

+The river is connected by some authors with the Alans in its ethnonym Yasy, as known in the Russian sources.

 Geography

 It measures 133 km long, and incorporates a drainage basin which is 2060 km2.
 The basin includes the major part of Ingushetia, areas in the west of Chechnya, as well as minor areas in the north of Georgia.
 Within the river basin, more than 70% of the territory is subjected to avalanches.

 The river's source is on the northern slopes of the Greater Caucasus in Khevsureti from where it flows north and crosses into Russia.
-The Assa accepts the Gulaykhi from the right and flows through the Erzi Nature Reserve.
+The Assa accepts the Guloykhi from the right and flows through the Erzi Nature Reserve.
 North of the stanitsa of Nesterovskaya, the Assa turns east, crosses into Chechnya, flows through the stanitsa of Assinovskaya, and accepts the Fortanga from the right.
 The mouth of the Assa is at the locality of Zakan-Yurt.
 The principal tributary of the Assa is the Fortanga (right).